The only vegan vitamin D out of whole food

 t's a little known fact that 75% of the world’s population has a vitamin D deficiency.
 15 minutes of sunshine per day should be enough to make up for this shortfall.
 But many factors can influence this, the availability of sunlight, latitude, time of the year, time of the day, clothing, skin colour and age.
 Although it can vary by country, an average daily intake for vitamin D is advised at between 10-20 µg (400IU – 800 IU).

 Mushrooms contain a pro-vitamin called Ergosterol which can be converted into vitamin D2 using UVB light.
 This type of light makes up a large part of natural sunlight.
 The mushroom then converts it into vitamin D2 all by itself.
-It's very similar to the way our bodies convert sunlight into vitamin D too.
+It is very similar to how our body makes vitamin D in the skin under the influence of sunlight.

 How Vitamin D is produced